binary-butterfly/formifly/README.md

 constructor param or by calling `setPassThroughErrorIndex`.

 Since the AnyOfValidator complicates the whole validation process, it makes some features less intuitive to use.
-If you are using an operator option that has child fields, those cannot by default be used within forms since internal functions cannot find them.
+If you are using a validator option that has child fields, those cannot by default be used within forms since internal functions cannot find them.
 To work around this, there are the `passThroughOfIndex` and `passThroughFieldsIndex` constructor params.
 These will clone a validator option's of (in the case of ArrayValidators) or fields (in the case of ObjectValidators) into the respective